burlresearch/ansible-webmin/README.md

 1. `Create Droplet`

 Congratulations, you have a new, **LIVE** server, for testing and deployment!
-If you're concerned about the price, all the tesing I did for this article ended up costing me `US $0.14` - money well spent :)
+If you're concerned about the price, all the testing I did for this article ended up costing me `US $0.14` - money well spent :)

 ## <span id="ansible">Ansible - Setup</a>

-I use a Ubuntu Linux workstation - so your milage may vary [depending on your operating system][15].
+I use a Ubuntu Linux workstation - so your mileage may vary [depending on your operating system][15].
-For me, setting up ansible was a matter of:
+For me, setting up Ansible was a matter of:

 ```
 sudo add-apt-repository ppa:rquillo/ansible